BuxoGabriel/HouseBnB/README.md

     text TEXT NOT NULL,
     stars float(1, 2) NOT NULL CHECK (stars >= 0 AND stars <= 5),
     CONSTRAINT REVIEWS_PK PRIMARY KEY (houseId, reviewerId))

+I will have to regex check the email, hash the password, and spread the address